- The fund is managed by Ben Whitmore who is an experienced value investor

 - The fund features on our Wealth Shortlist of funds chosen by our analysts for their long-term performance potential

 How it fits in a portfolio

-We think the fund would work well alongside other UK equity income funds as it has quite a distinct style bias which could add diversification to either an income or more general portfolio.
+We think the fund would work well alongside other UK equity income funds as it has quite a distinct value style bias which could add diversification to either an income focused or more general portfolio.

 Whitmore and Murphy run an established value franchise at Jupiter, where they are supported to manage money in a differentiated way.
 Jupiter is a listed company, traded on the London Stock Exchange.
 Employees’ bonuses are paid in part in deferred cash, and part in Jupiter shares which are released over time.
-This encourages a long-term focus, which we believe aligns managers’ goals with that of their investors’.
+This encourages a long-term focus, which we believe aligns managers’ goals with those of their investors.

 The fund has an annual ongoing fund charge of 0.94% but through HL, clients can secure an ongoing saving of 0.34%, reducing the net ongoing charge to 0.60%.
 Part of this reduction is paid as a loyalty bonus, which could be taxable if held outside of an ISA or SIPP wrapper.
 The HL platform fee of up to 0.45% a year also applies.
-Part or all of the annual charge is taken from capital rather than income generated, whcih could boost income, but reduces the potential for capital growth.
+Part or all of the annual charge is taken from capital rather than income generated, which could boost income, but reduces the potential for capital growth.